nicholasvuono/wreckhttp/README.md

 A simple http batch extension for the wreck load testing tool

-The aim of this project is to provide the ability to send a batch of http requests concurrently and in parallel, providing responses in a readable format with information that we care about.
+The aim of this project is to provide the ability to send a batch of HTTP requests concurrently and in parallel, providing responses in a readable format with information that we care about.
 In addition to this, the pacakage tries to make constructing the array of requests as easy and readable as possible.

 ## Features